 DateJuly 19, 2013

-I turned 55 last week and it’s kind of cool to be the age that most people (myself included) swore I’d never reach and I’m in some pretty good company.
+I turned 55 this year and it’s kind of cool to be the age that most people (myself included) swore I’d never reach and I’m in some pretty good company.
 Michael Jordan, Jonny Depp, Rand Paul, and Japan’s Crown Princess Masako, will all be getting their AMAC card the same year as me.
 1963 was a pretty cool year to be born.
-Postage stamps were $.05 each, gas was $.30 a gallon, the first push-button phone and cassette tapes were brought to the market, skateboards and lava lamps were hot, President Kennedy was assassinated (not cool), Martin Luther King shared his “I have a dream” speech on the steps of the capital, and the Dow was at 762!
+Postage stamps were $.05 each, gas was $.30 a gallon, the first push-button phone, and cassette tapes were brought to the market, skateboards and lava lamps were hot, President Kennedy was assassinated (not cool), Martin Luther King shared his “I have a dream” speech on the steps of the capital, and the Dow was at 762!

 Each year on my birthday, I look back at my life and evaluate how I’m doing.
 In my past, I had a feeling like I had at my 10 year High School reunion, wondering how my life would stack up against the others.
 I’ve since moved past the need to compare myself to others, but now I ask myself if I’ve done the best I could with what I’ve been given, and what has been my Life ROI?